 The Snowball microphone is essential and offers three sound capture patterns (one less than the more expensive Yeti).
 The Snowball can be set up with a simple 3-position slider at the back to change between cardioid, cardioid with an -10db pad, and Omni setting.
 Cardioid works best when speaking directly into the microphone.

-Its mic is ideal for podcasts, mic for Twitch streams, mic for voice-overs.
+Its mic is ideal for podcasts, skip to main content mic for Twitch streams, mic for voice-overs.
 Omni can capture sounds from any direction, including roundtable discussions and live-music sessions with multiple instruments.
 The cardioid’s -10db pad reduces sensitivity, and level peak levels are reduced or eliminated.

 This makes it ideal for situations that are too loud sound sources.
 This polar pattern will prevent your voice from sounding stuttering as you roar through streams.